-A Virtuous Circle: Stable Housing and Early Childhood Education
+Expanding Opportunities for Homeless Family Stabilization: Stable Housing and Early Childhood Education

-MPHA's Stable Homes Stable Schools partnership expanded in its second full year to more families and three more elementary schools in Minneapolis (for a total of 18).
-In 2020 the City of Minneapolis voted to make the pilot program a permanent feature of the city budget.
-Under the rental assistance component (supported by MPHA's Goal-Oriented Housing MTW activity) MPHA and the city jointly fund three-year rental subsidies for families identified by the schools as experiencing homelessness.
-The YMCA provides case management services, and a separate philanthropic grant funds support-services for additional families who are considered at risk of homelessness.
-Parents commit to engagement in their child's education through their school, and to create hotels far from her children's school a success plan with a case manager.
+Now in its third full year, MPHA's Stable Homes Stable Schools partnership expanded to more families by working with 18 schools in the Minneapolis Public School District.
+1,129 families have been helped this year by this program impacting 3,214 children.
+Over 100 families are housed in the rental assistance program and are receiving follow up supports from the YMCA.
+Under the rental assistance component (supported by MPHA's Goal-Oriented Housing MTW activity), MPHA and the City of Minneapolis jointly fund three-year rental subsidies for families identified by the schools as experiencing homelessness.
+The YMCA provides case management services, and a separate philanthropic grant funds support services for additional families who are considered at risk of homelessness.
+Parents commit to engagement in their child's education through their school and create a success plan with a case manager.
+MPHA and program partners will work with researchers from the University of Minnesota to monitor outcomes and program success.
+Initial data shows positive outcomes in school stability and average daily attendance, especially in comparison to other homeless and highly mobile children.